LukeGrahamLandry/DiscordByExample/README.md

 # Pycord By Example

-Each directory is a self-contained project implementing a discord bot using the [py-cord](https://github.com/Pycord-Development/pycord) library.
+Each directory is a self-contained project implementing a discord bot in python using the [py-cord](https://github.com/Pycord-Development/pycord) library.
-The README file will have a step by step explanation of how it was made.
+Each project has a step by step explanation of how it was made (and [source code](https://github.com/LukeGrahamLandry/PycordByExample)).

 ## Official Resources